 The Clinical Genetics program at Johns Hopkins All Children’s Hospital provides comprehensive evaluation and medical management to guide the treatment of children with a genetic condition.

-We provide genetic counseling, testing and follow-up care for patients with a range of genetic conditions.
+We provide genetic counseling, testing and follow-up care for patients with a range of genetic and metabolic genetic conditions.
 We treat children of all ages, from newborn to age 21, and can assist our patients in transitioning to adult care when appropriate.

 Genetics testing can help to answer the “why” behind your child’s condition.
 This helps us to guide your child’s treatment and plan for their future medical needs.
 We coordinate directly with your child’s primary care physician on treatment recommendations and any necessary referrals, depending on your child’s condition.